Sons of the Pioneers: Radio

-Personnel changes
+Changes

-In 1949 Tim Spencer retired from performing with the group, to devote himself to handling the group's business interests; his place in the group was taken by singer Ken Curtis.
-That same year, Bob Nolan left the group; he was replaced by Tommy Doss, who sounded almost exactly like him.
+Republic Pictures president Herbert Yates released the Sons of the Pioneers from their movie contract in 1948, replacing them with a less expensive alternative, Foy Willing's Riders of the Purple Sage.
+The hurried nature of the Sons of the Pioneers' last radio shows reflected Tim Spencer's and Bob Nolan's anxiousness to move on; both left the group in 1949, after their radio commitments had been fulfilled.
+Tim Spencer retired from performing with the group, to devote himself to handling the group's business interests; his place in the group was taken by singer Ken Curtis.
+Bob Nolan was replaced by Tommy Doss, who sounded almost exactly like him.
 Lloyd Perryman took over Nolan's emcee duties.
 Nolan returned to the group in 1955 at the insistence of RCA Victor, which valued the group's distinctive sound with Nolan, and refused to record the Sons of the Pioneers unless Nolan was present.
 Nolan's participation was limited to RCA records through 1958; he no longer appeared with the group.
 Similarly, Tim Spencer still participated in the RCA recording sessions through 1957.
+Hugh Farr retired from the group in 1959 and his brother, guitarist Karl Farr, died in 1961.
+The group continued to record new albums for RCA through the 1960s, the last being a collection of Hawaiian songs, The Sons of the Pioneers Visit the South Seas (1969).

-Passing of an era
+End of an era

 In 1971, Bob Nolan and Tim Spencer were both elected to the Nashville Songwriters Hall of Fame.
 In 1972, most of the surviving members of the Sons of the Pioneers, including the original Pioneer Trio of Roy Rogers, Bob Nolan, and Tim Spencer, gathered at the Ambassador Hotel in Los Angeles for one last performance.
-In 1980, the Sons of the Pioneers were inducted into the Country Music Hall of Fame.

-In 1979, Bob Nolan returned to the studio for the final time and recorded a successful solo album of classics and newer compositions titled Bob Nolan – The Sound of a Pioneer.

-The late 1970s saw the passing of an era, as many of the founding members of the group died.
+The late 1970s saw the passing of the founding members of the group.
 Tim Spencer died on April 26, 1976.
 Lloyd Perryman, who had been with the group since 1936, died on May 31, 1977.
 Hugh Farr, who had retired from the group in 1958, died on April 17, 1980.

-Bob Nolan died on June 16, 1980.
+In 1979, Bob Nolan returned to the studio for the final time and recorded a successful solo album of classics and newer compositions titled Bob Nolan – The Sound of a Pioneer.
+Nolan died on June 16, 1980.
+That same year, the Sons of the Pioneers were inducted into the Country Music Hall of Fame.